Join the Club & Get Involved!

 President: Will McCauley ’06

 Will McCauley, class of 2006, hails from Tyler, Texas.
 He serves as the Director of the Veterinary Biologics Section at the Animal Health Institute, a D.C.-based trade association that represents the manufacturers of veterinary drugs and vaccines in the United States.
-Will attended Texas A&M University where he earned his Bachelors, MBA, and DVM, finally leaving school in 2012.
+While at A&M he was a member of the Corps of Cadets, Company E-2, and earned his Bachelors, MBA, and DVM all from Texas A&M, finally leaving school in 2012.

 After vet school he completed a small animal rotating internship in Charlotte, NC before moving back to Texas and practicing small animal and exotic medicine in Dallas for four years.
 Will moved to the D.C. area in July of 2017 and stays involved in numerous groups, sports, and associations.